rmloveland/omni-jump/README.md

 TODO
 ----

++ This should really be rewritten to use the `xref` API and be more magical.
+As it stands, it's about 40 lines of code, though, so it's probably fine for now.

-The "symbol" argument required by the dispatch table values is ugly.
++ The "symbol" argument required by the dispatch table values is kind of ugly.
 It should probably be replaced by a `T` or `NIL` value that determines whether the jump function takes the symbol at point as an argument.
-Even better, no argument should be required; whether the function needs an argument could be figured out automagically.
+Even better, we could require no argument;
+whether the function needs an argument could just be figured out automagically.

 Function Documentation
 ----------------------

 ### `(buffer-mode BUFFER-OR-STRING)`

-Given the buffer BUFFER-OR-STRING, return that buffer's major mode.
+Given the buffer BUFFER-OR-STRING, return that buffer’s major mode.

 ### `(omni-jump)`

-Call the 'jump to source' function defined for the current mode.
+Call the ’jump to source’ function defined for the current mode.
 Which function to use is determined by the contents of the dispatch table ‘omni-jump--get-xref-mode-function’.